jayamaljayamaha/chat-bot/README.md

 users.profile:read
 users:read
 ```
-Then Install the app to workspace
+* Then Install the app to workspace
-Then collect Bot User OAuth Token and Verification Token
+* Then collect Bot User OAuth Token and Verification Token
-Then set those tokens to parameters section of app of serverless
+* Then set those tokens to parameters section of app of serverless
-finally deploy the app
+* finally deploy the app
 ```
 sls deploy
 ```
+**Contributing**
+* We would greatly appreciate any contribution you make.
+* If you have ideas for more functionality or recipes that should be on this project, llet us know.